Who runs this place, anyway?

 - Feel free to critique MagicConan14 on anything you think they could improve on, blog- or writing-wise.

 - One of the header images – the partial image of the book – is from a Google search which is then filtered for “labelled for reuse” and “labelled for reuse with modification”.
-The image used to represent MagicConan14 and the image used to represent the Spellbook are original creations of MagicConan14’s, although the avatar was originally made at the Strong Woman Maker (see link above).
+Other header images have also been found in this way, if not created by MagicConan14.
+The image used to represent MagicConan14 and the image used to represent the Spellbook are original creations of MagicConan14’s, although the avatar was originally made at Picrew’s Strong Woman Maker (see link above) or Picrew’s RAVOM maker.

 - Italics are used on works’ titles, emphasis and, occasionally, sarcasm.